Nona and I are on a couch, in a room I do not recognize. The walls are lined with inlaid shelves of old books, like I have always wanted.

 The heavy rain outside the window looks like dirt, one spadeful falling after another.

-Ron Gibson, Jr. has previously appeared or is forthcoming at Exquisite Corpse, Word Riot, 521 Magazine, Smokebox, Stirring, Maudlin House, etc. He has been included in various anthologies and was nominated for a Pushcart. @sirabsurd
+Ron Gibson, Jr. has previously appeared or is forthcoming at Exquisite Corpse, Word Riot, 521 Magazine, Smokebox, Stirring, Maudlin House, etc. He has been included in various anthologies and was nominated for a Pushcart.
+Find him on Twitter: @sirabsurd